Best Large Android Phone

 See at Verizon See at AT&T See at T-Mobile See at Sprint See at Best Buy See at Amazon

-In the wake of the Note 7 debacle, Samsung needed to deliver a great big-screened Android experience in the larger of the two Galaxy S8 models.
-The new 18.5:9 aspect ratio, combined with a 6.2-inch display size (6.1 inches excluding the rounded corners) makes the Galaxy S8+ big but not impossible to hold.
-And the extra height of that beautiful Quad HD+ SuperAMOLED panel means you'll fit more on screen, too.

-The design work Samsung started back with the Note 7 can be seen coming to fruition in the GS8+, with an almost completely symmetrical metal and glass chassis that complements the big screen.
-And Samsung nails the fundamentals of the smartphone experience too, with fast performance and a great camera, improved from the GS7 thanks to new processing tricks.
-On the software side, Samsung's UI feels more polished and mature than ever, with a new sci-fi aesthetic that's slick and unique but not overbearing.
+Samsung's best-in-class display gets even better with new capabilities including a 1200-nit daylight mode.
+And the Note's performance is supercharged thanks to 6GB of RAM as standard, and software enhancements in Samsung Experience 8.5.

+You of course get Samsung's trademark S Pen stylus, which is smarter than ever in the seventh-generation Note.
+But the biggest reason to invest in one of the priciest Android phones on the market might be the Note 8's new dual camera setup.
+The main camera mirrors the excellent performance of the GS8, while the secondary shooter captures zoomed in shots with greater detail than any Android phone, thanks to its 12-megapixel resolution and optical stabilization.

-Bottom line: It's expensive for sure, but the Samsung Galaxy S8+ is by far the best in its class.
-Between the display, performance, camera, and feature set, there's no better "phablet" out there.
+Bottom line: The Galaxy Note 8 boasts a fearsome price tag, but it's easily the best handset in this category.
+Between the display, performance, cameras, and productivity features, there's no better big-screened phone

+One more thing: The Note 8's fingerprint scanner is in kind of an awkward place — not unlike the Galaxy S8.
+And in addition, the face unlock and iris scanning features can be temperamental.

-Why the Galaxy S8+ is the best
+Why the Galaxy Note 8 is the best

-The Galaxy S8+ packs an enormous, beautiful display into a small package and excels at just about everything.
+Simply put, the Samsung Galaxy Note 8 is the best at almost everything it does.

-Samsung's latest big-screened handset steps out from the shadow of the Note 7, excelling across the board.
-That huge SuperAMOLED display looks fantastic, with the best daylight visibility we've seen in a phone and bright, vibrant colors.
-And the phone itself is beautiful, with a symmetrical design that shows off the its epic display.
+Samsung's latest big-screened handset steps out from the shadow of the Note 7, excelling across the board and building on the success of the Galaxy S8 line.
+The huge 6.3-inch SuperAMOLED display looks fantastic, with the best daylight visibility we've seen in a phone and bright, vibrant colors.
+And the phone itself is beautiful, with a symmetrical design that shows off its epic display.

-What's more, the S8+ has everything you could ask for in a high-end handset with a top-tier camera, software that's differentiated but not overbearing, and speedy performance.
+What's more, the Note 8 has everything you could ask for in a high-end handset with a top-tier dual camera array, software that's differentiated but not overbearing, and speedy performance.

 Best for battery life